filesender/filesender/dev/doc/filesender_wiki/Documentation_v2-0-alpha/filesender-2.0-config-directives-markdown.md

 #How to read this document
 ---
-* 22 October 2015: I'm now mostly done with moving the information from the old page to this page.
-Most of the directives have been checked against the current code and in a live installation.
-The bits marked in orange need to be double checked or finished.
-* 18 September 2015: I'm in the process of moving this page from the WYSIWYMG editor to markdown syntax.
-This is the markdown page.
-If you are missing a directive, consult the old page [Configuration directives v2-0-alpha old](https://www.assembla.com/spaces/file_sender/wiki/Configuration_directives_v2-0-alpha_old) where it most likely can be found.
-* 17 September 2015: this document is a work in progress.
+* This document is a work in progress.
 If you are keen on seeing FileSender 2.0 released offer to help with (testing) the documentation.
 * mandatory configuration settings are <span style="background-color:red">marked in red</style>
 * sections <span style="background-color:orange">marked in orange</style> need to be double checked.